CollaboratingPlatypus/PetaPoco/README.markdown

 Originally the brainchild of [Brad Robinson],

-## PetaPoco is a tiny, fast, single-file micro-ORM for .NET and Mono
+## PetaPoco is a tiny & fast micro-ORM for .NET

 * Like [Dapper], it's fast because it uses dynamic method generation (MSIL) to assign column values to properties
 * Like [Massive] it's available as single file that you easily add to any project or complied.
+(V5 only)
-* Like [Massive], it now also supports dynamic Expandos too - [read more](http://www.toptensoftware.com/blog/posts/104-PetaPoco-Not-So-Poco-or-adding-support-for-dynamic)
+* Like [Massive], it now also supports dynamic Expandos too
-* Unlike [Massive] it works with strongly typed [POCO]'s
 * Like [ActiveRecord], it supports a close relationship between object and database table
-* Like [SubSonic], it supports generation of poco classes with T4 templates
+* Like [SubSonic], it supports generation of poco classes with T4 templates (V5 only)

 ## Features at a Glance